azizjadehs/YOLOv7-to-be-used-on-Grad-CAM/README.md

 Why This Repository?
 This repository provides a ready-to-use, modified version of YOLOv7 that supports Grad-CAM, making it easier for researchers and developers to implement explainable AI techniques in object detection tasks without running into compatibility issues.

+## Compatibility and Tested Environment

+This project was tested with the following versions:

+- **PyTorch**: 2.5.0+cu121
+- **Torchvision**: 0.20.0+cu121
+- **CUDA**: 12.1

+While these versions were tested and verified, the code may work with other compatible versions of PyTorch and Torchvision.
+If you encounter any compatibility issues, consider aligning with these versions.

 ## Acknowledgments
 - Thanks to the creators of the original [YOLOv7](https://github.com/WongKinYiu/yolov7) for providing a robust base model that this project builds upon.